samazon/custom-react-hooks/README.md

 8. `useFetch`: This hook makes it easy to perform HTTP requests in a functional component.

 9. `useOnClickOutside`: This hook adds an event listener to the document that will trigger a callback when the user clicks outside of a given element.

+10. `useOnMount`: This hook runs a callback function when the component mounts.

+11. `useOnUnmount`: This hook runs a callback function when the component unmounts.

+12. `useOnScreen`: This hook returns a boolean indicating whether an element is currently in the viewport.